mongodb/mongo-c-driver/CONTRIBUTING.md

 tests should pass.
 Alternatively, you can specify `MONGOC_TEST_HOST` environment variable to specify a non-localhost hostname or ip address.

+To test with auth, create a "root" user on the "admin" database and set the `MONGOC_TEST_USER` and `MONGOC_TEST_PASSWORD` environment variables to its username and password.

 Set the `MONGOC_TEST_SSL` environment variable `on` to connect to the server via SSL with default options.
 Configure SSL options with paths `MONGOC_TEST_SSL_PEM_FILE`, `MONGOC_TEST_SSL_PEM_PWD`,